 Regarding chronic care remote physiologic monitoring (RPM) services, the 2020 Physician Fee Schedule increases reimbursement and decreases supervision requirements.
 According to the 2020 Physician Fee Schedule, RPM services “involve the collection, analysis, and interpretation of digitally collected physiologic data, followed by the development of a treatment plan, and the managing of a patient under the treatment plan.”1 Therefore, in order to report code 99457, clinical staff, physicians, or other qualified professionals must provide these services for at least 20 minutes in a calendar month and have interactive communication with the patient.

 RPM services might be provided to a heart failure patient who is using a wearable cardioverter defibrillator (WCD).
 Data captured by the WCD and posted to an online patient management system can be used to monitor the patient’s health status and response to therapy during the first few months following a cardiac event.
-RPM services could also be facilitated with physician-provided equipment (separately billable with code 99454) or with implanted devices such as pulmonary artery pressure sensors, according to the American Medical Association’s June 2019 CPT Assistant.
+RPM services could also be facilitated with physician-provided equipment (separately billable with code 99454).

 In addition, a new RPM code was introduced in the 2020 Physician Fee Schedule.
 Code 99458 is used to report an additional 20 minutes of RPM after the initial 20 minutes.
 This code would be reported in addition to 99457 if a total of 40 minutes was spent providing the services described by the codes in a calendar month.
 At .61 work relative value units (RVUs), the additional 20-minute code is valued the same as the initial 20-minute code.